PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

 42
 ```

+> The relevant information in Unicode that determines what characters are treated in Python as decimal digits is the _General_Category_ property value _Nd_ (decimal number).
+[This report](https://util.unicode.org/UnicodeJsps/list-unicodeset.jsp?a=%5B%3Agc%3DNd%3A%5D&g=&i=) lists the complete set of decimal digits in the current version of Unicode.

 ## What's next

 There's more we could cover on numbers and strings, but it's time for something else.
 In the [next lesson](5_Bool_Comparisons.md), we'll learn about another booleans and logical expressions.